and the Aural Exciter

 A LITTLE HISTORY

-Successful in the Broadcast / Recording Studio
+world.
+Very successful in the Broadcast / Recording Studio

-/ Professional / / Live Sound Venue / Club Installation markets for 35+ years,
+/ Professional / Live Sound Venue / Club Installation

 album to use the Aural Exciter was Fleetwood Mac, Rumors.